de-luxe/burstcoin-jminer/README.md

 https://github.com/bhamon/gpuPlotGenerator/blob/master/README.md
 You could also use that instruction to find your platformId and deviceId if needed.
 Since version 0.4.4 all available platforms and devices are listed on startup.

+### useOpenCl (default:true)
+Since version 0.6.0 openCL is optional.
+Thanks harry1453!
+Disable (useOpenCl=false) to only use CPU for mining.
+Following settings are only relevant if openCL is used.

+    default=false

 ### platformId (default:0)
 id of openCL platform on your system. one platform may have multiple